zzzteph/zzzteph/README.md

 ### Hi there 👋

 My name is Ivan, or **Steph**.
-I do security trainings, researches, and, from time to time, some bughunting, pentests, and other security stuff.
+I do security trainings, researches, and, occasionally, some bug-hunting, pentests, and other security stuff.

 ⚡ Fun fact: I'm not a cat.